Unboxed-Software/solana-course/content/closing-accounts.md

     1. ix1: Closes the `data_account` using the `close_acct` instruction
     2. ix2: Attacker refunds the closed `data_account` preventing it from being garbage collected
 3. Test tries to fetch and deserialize the data on the refunded `data_account`, this fails because the Anchor SDK sees that the account discriminator has been changed
-4. Attacker attempts to pass the refunded account into the `do_something` instruction to potentiallhy update the account’s data
+4. Attacker attempts to pass the refunded account into the `do_something` instruction to potentially update the account’s data
     1. this fails also because Anchor can tell the account discriminator is invalid
-5. Original user calls the `force_defund` instruction to claim the attack’s lamports and attempt to close the account again
+5. Original user calls the `force_defund` instruction to claim the attacker’s lamports and attempt to close the account again
 6. Test tries to fetch the account data for `data_account` but it has been successfully closed and does not exist anymore

 The output from the running `anchor test` should look like this: